turingcompl33t/turingcompl33t.github.io/_posts/2022-9-10-Cppstd-Vector-Bool.md

 Compiler returned: 1
 ```

 Again we see that the error stems from the fact that the range-`for` construct expects a `bool&` type, but the container's iterator is failing to provide this type and is instead returning a `std::_Bit_const_iterator::const_reference` type.
-We'll explore the implementation of a simplified version of `std::vector<bool>` to understand why this type-mismatch occurs.
+Next we'll look at the implementation of a simplified version of `std::vector<bool>` to understand why this type-mismatch occurs.

 ### A Naive `std::vector<bool>`